Equivariant Cartan-Eilenberg supergerbes for the Green-Schwarz superbranes I. The super-Minkowskian case: Supergerbes for the Nambu--Goto super- -branes from extensions of

-Rudimentary aspects of the Lie-superalgebra (to be abbreviated as \textbf{LSA} in what follows) cohomology and its Chevalley--Eilenberg (to be abbreviated as \textbf{CE}) model, as well as the link with the Cartan--Eilenberg (to be abbreviated as \textbf{CaE}) cohomology of supersymmetric differential superforms that are of relevance to the subsequent discussion have been recalled in App.\,\ref{app:LieAlgCohom}.
+Rudimentary aspects of the Lie-superalgebra (to be abbreviated as \textbf{LSA} in what follows) cohomology and its Chevalley--Eilenberg (to be abbreviated as \textbf{CE}) model, as well as the link with the Cartan--Eilenberg (to be abbreviated as \textbf{CaE}) cohomology of supersymmetric superdifferential forms on the Lie supergroup that are of relevance to the subsequent discussion have been recalled in App.\,\ref{app:LieAlgCohom}.